stevavoliajvar/stop_cloudflare/PEOPLE.md

 "cloudflare has shared information from abuse form to site owner.
 They have retaliated and doxxed filer." by @[3bagsfull](https://twitter.com/3bagsfull/status/896985805817876480)

 "Fuck CloudFlare.
 They chose to pass on people's contact details to 8chan when those people report" by @[ChrisWarcraft](https://twitter.com/ChrisWarcraft/status/886297432493092864)

+"CloudFlare is a MITM for half the web.
+CloudFlare sniffs -all- traffic to 1.1.1.1.
+CloudFlare resolves your DNS queries.
+Thats a lot of freakin DATA.
+It's a freakin' GOLD MINE!" by @[uid_](https://twitter.com/uid_/status/980834950650957825)

 "Cloudflare won't help future me dox and harass complainants!
 Whatever will I do?!" by @[yaelwrites](https://twitter.com/yaelwrites/status/860518424144887809)